What you need to know

 The spring Subject Listing & Schedule is now available.
 Subjects with an in-person component will list a classroom.
 Virtual subjects and sections will be listed as virtual.
 For subjects that are being held on campus, but in-person attendance is not required, the description will contain a note to that effect.

-Some departments also have published lists including Chemistry; Electrical Engineering and Computer Science; Brain and Cognitive Sciences; Chemical Engineering; Earth, Atmospheric and Planetary Sciences; Economics: undergraduate, graduate, and Masters; Management; Mathematics; Comparative Media Studies (CMS); Global Languages; Music and Theater Arts; Linguistics; Philosophy; the Edgerton Center; Health Sciences and Technology; Science, Technology, and Society; and Supply Chain Management.
+Some departments have published subject modality lists including Chemistry; Electrical Engineering and Computer Science; Brain and Cognitive Sciences; Chemical Engineering; Earth, Atmospheric and Planetary Sciences; Economics: undergraduate, graduate, and Masters; Management; Mathematics; Comparative Media Studies (CMS); Global Languages; Music and Theater Arts; Linguistics; Philosophy; the Edgerton Center; Health Sciences and Technology; Science, Technology, and Society; and Supply Chain Management.

 Please be aware that spring offerings, including in-person components, are subject to change.